JoshuaGrams/philtre2d/doc/objects/Object.md

 Methods
 -------

+### Object.setVisible(self, visible)
+Will show or hide the object.
+Invisible objects will still get update() calls, but their transform will not be updated, and they will not be drawn.

 ### Object.call(self, func_name, ...)
 Attempts to call the named function on the object and any scripts that object may have.